ishanmane0/amazon_reviews_sentiment_analysis/README.md

 RoBERTa: RoBERTa (Robustly optimized BERT approach) is a transformer-based language model trained on large-scale corpora.
 We fine-tune RoBERTa for sentiment analysis of Amazon reviews.

 VADER: VADER is a lexicon and rule-based sentiment analysis tool specifically designed for analyzing social media text.
 It provides a quick and simple way to assess the sentiment of text based on a set of predefined rules.

+#Dataset
+you can find the dataset on kaggle it was too large to be uploaded on github